 The purpose of the Fair Access Protocol is to ensure that any unplaced children and young people, especially the vulnerable are found a school place quickly and fairly, so that the amount of time any child is out of school is kept to the minimum.
 The protocol also makes sure that all schools and academies admit their fair share of vulnerable children.
-The School Admissions Code 2021 requires there to be a Fair Access Protocol in operation in every local authority area.
+The School Admissions Code 2021 requires there to be a Fair Access Protocol in operation in every local authority area and for all schools to be part of this.